Last updated on August 10, 2026

 Glint-Eye Nephilim

-Sadly our non-white friend here isn’t as powerful as its friends.
-Glint-Eye Nephilim’s ability is okay but it doesn’t come with much evasion to make it game-breaking.
-But you might be able to get by with trample effects.
+Sadly our sans-white entry isn’t very powerful either.
+Glint-Eye Nephilim’s ability is okay but it doesn’t come with any evasion to make it reliable.
+But you might be able to get by with a few trample enablers.

 Yore-Tiller Nephilim

 Reanimator strategies are always fun for me, and Yore-Tiller Nephilim lends itself to a unique combat-centric approach instead of straight reanimation.
-The downside is that it’s pretty easy to kill in combat, so you’ll need to find a way to keep it alive for repeat effects.
+The downside is that it’s effortless to kill this in combat, so you’ll need to find a way to keep it alive for repeat effects.

 Dune-Brood Nephilim